Dictionary and Tuples in Python

 Tuple is a list of values grouped to gather.

-tuple is a sequence of immutable Python objects.
+A tuple is a sequence of immutable Python objects.
 Tuples are sequences, just like lists.
 The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets.

 Advantages of Tuple over List